-In this special episode of “Arthur”, children’s entertainer Fred Rogers comes to Elwood city, with the intention to speak at Arthur’s school, and he’ll be staying with the Reeds (Fred is an old friend of Arthur’s mom).
+In this special episode of “Arthur”, children’s entertainer Fred Rogers comes to Elwood city, with the intention to speak at Arthur’s school, and he’ll be staying with the Reeds’ home (Fred is an old friend of Arthur’s mom).
 Arthur is actually quite embarrassed about Mr. Rogers boarding at his home, because his schoolmates are giggling over a “baby show” host coming to visit, so Arthur desperately tries to hide this fact from his pals.

 Mr. Rogers doesn’t look down on or judge Arthur for feeling ashamed of being associated with him, but completely sees where Arthur is coming from, because the boy is at an age where he wants to feel grown up, and this a validation that older kids need sometimes.
 Even as a person gets older, Mr. Rogers STILL respects their feelings!
 He might specialise with very small children, but that doesn’t mean that he can’t teach something wise to an older child, and that’s because Mr. Rogers wanted to show love to EVERYONE.

-But at the same time, the show is about not letting yourself feel guilty of letting something from pre-school still mean something to you, that the best shows for young kids are so special that they stay with you forever, and it’s totally okay to admit that you still like them.
+The episode also teaches that it’s okay for preschool entertainment to still mean something to you, that the best shows for young kids are so special that they stay with you forever, and it’s totally okay to admit that you still like them.
 The best television entertainers can shape our values, humour, and imagination!

-Even as we get older, revisiting their advice or lessons can still ring true, because what they have to say was designed to spread love, kindness, or creativity.
 These entertainers may present themselves in a way that’s most suitable for young kids, but as we get older, the world still scares or confuses us sometimes, because adults are human, and people like Mr. Rogers suddenly become a useful inspiration to us again.

 The Late children’s TV Host Mark Speight

-The episode is also followed by something so precious, Fred Rogers himself telling kids in the audience how he was animated into the show, there’s nothing more wholesome than watching Mr. Rogers gently teaching this art form to young viewers, and hearing him say “Anyone can animate” is the cherry on top of this magical ice cream.
+The episode is also followed by something so precious!
+Fred Rogers himself telling kids in the audience how he was animated into the show, there’s nothing more wholesome than watching Mr. Rogers gently teaching this art form to young viewers, and hearing him say “Anyone can animate” is the cherry on top of this magical ice cream.
 Fred was terrific in the episode, bringing a natural delivery to his lines that couldn’t be replicated by even the best impressionist, the episode NEEDED the real Fred Rogers to work I think.